Registration and Scheduling

 Course Repeat

-Undergraduate students may repeat any course for credit in which they received a grade that was not passing, a grade of “D” or lower.
-Both grades will appear on the transcript, and only the second grade will be calculated in the cumulative GPA.
+Undergraduate students may repeat any courses in which they received a grade of “D” or lower.
+Both grades will appear on the transcript but the first course will be excluded from the cumulative grade point average (GPA) calculation.

-Students may be permitted to repeat a course a second time; however, all course grades will be calculated in the cumulative GPA.
-Students who wish to register a third and final time for a course they did not pass must present documented reasons to the Division Dean as to why they were unable to pass the course on the first two attempts and what measures they will take to ensure success in the third and final attempt.
-If the request is granted, students may only be enrolled in the course being repeated.
-A second course repeat will impact financial aid, and students will be required to complete an Academic Success Plan.
+Students who receive a grade of "D" or lower in a repeated course may request to repeat a course a second time by submitting a letter to the Division Dean indicating why they were unable to pass the course on the first two attempts and what measures they will take to ensure success in the third and final attempt.
+If the request is granted, students may only be enrolled in the course being repeated and must complete an Academic Success Plan.
+Only the first course taken will be excluded from GPA calculation.

 Course Audit

 Students may audit courses for the purposes of self-enrichment and academic exploration.
 Courses taken for audit earn zero credit and quality points.
-Courses are offered only on a space-available basis with the approvals of the instructor of the course, Division Dean, and the Office of Student Records.
-Students may not audit the clinical component of any nursing or health science courses.
+Courses are offered only if a space is available and with the approval of the instructor of the course, Division Dean, and the Office of Student Records.
+Students may not audit the clinical component of any course.

 An audit designation (AU) will appear on the transcript.
 An audit withdrawal designation (WA) will be recorded on the transcript if the instructor certifies that the student has not regularly attended classes.

-Students may not change class registration status either from audit to credit or from credit to audit after the second week of the class.
+Students may not change class registration status after the first week of the course.
 The fee for audited courses is $100 per credit hour.

 Independent Study